avatar-kaleb/kalebmckelvey-site/blog/to-get-what-you-want-ask-for-it-meeting-two-of-my-role-models-joshua-kennon-and-his-husband-aaron-in-la.md

 ---
-cover: /post-images/meeting-joshua-kennong.jpg
+cover: /post-images/hanging-with-joshua-kennon-starbucks-1-.jpg
 date: '2019-06-09'
 title: >-
   To Get What You Want - Ask For It!
-Meeting Two of my Role Models - Joshua Kennon and his Husband Aaron in LA!
+Meeting Joshua Kennon and his Husband Aaron in LA!
 category: journey to achieve
 tags:
   - random